 This post most likely contains affiliate links to things such as tours, transport, accommodation, products & amazon associate links.
 I may receive a small commission if you use the links which costs you no extra, but helps keep this blog going.

-Wizz Air are a Hungarian based, low-cost airline, and they are opening more and more routes throughout Europe and the Middle East very month.
-As of writing this post they are operating in 44+ Countries.
+Wizz Air is a Hungarian based, low-cost airline, and they are opening more and more routes throughout Europe and the Middle East very month.
+As of writing this post, they are operating in 44+ Countries.

-I’ve never had any major issues with Wizz Air and my flight to and from Athens was no exception, however I have heard a few bad stories from travellers after they have flown with Wizz Air.
-For example being charged a huge amount for baggage, hidden fees for children and even missing their flight because the gate shut and they wouldn’t let them on the plane even though the plane was delayed, the last story is actually from my friend Liv who wrote about her experience here.
+I’ve never had any major issues with Wizz Air and my flight to and from Athens was no exception, however, I have heard a few bad stories from travellers after they have flown with Wizz Air.
+For example, being charged a huge amount for Wizzair baggage fees, hidden fees for children and even missing their flight because the gate shut and they wouldn’t let them on the plane even though the plane was delayed!

 This post isn’t to put you off Wizz Air though or moan about them, especially as like I said, I have never experienced any major issues personally and they are so convenient and budget friendly.

 First up, have you got travel insurance for your trip yet?
 Remember, even if you live in the UK or Europe and you’re visiting another European Country that is not your own country, you need travel insurance!
 I am covered by World Nomad’s who I really recommend!
 They are designed for travellers around the world with excellent customer service and a range of cover options.